All Episodes

 Thanks much for the call.

-Brief time out, drug cast excellence on the other side.
+Broadcast excellence on the other side.

-Ha, welcome back, ladies and gentlemen.
+Welcome back, ladies and gentlemen.

-Rush Limbaugh, America's truth detector, talent on lawn from God, sitting here amidst billowing clouds of fragrant aromatic cigar smoke.
+Sitting here amidst billowing clouds of fragrant aromatic cigar smoke.

-Here's a uh headline from LifeNews.com.
+Here's a headline from LifeNews.com.

-Scientists at the Medical College of Wisconsin Have found what may be another alternative to embryonic stem cells.
+Scientists at the Medical College of Wisconsin have found what may be another alternative to embryonic stem cells.

 Embryonic stem cells are not an alternative.